Visiting Nepal and want to see the country’s top historical attractions?

 8 | Mustang Valley & Caves

 The Kingdom remained relatively isolated throughout its long history, but in modern times its isolation is legally enforced.
-The Mustang Valley is a ‘restricted region’ and trekking here requires a $500 USD ten day permit, along with a guide, meaning very few outsiders ever visit.
+The Mustang Valley is a ‘restricted region’ and trekking here requires a $500 USD ten day permit, along with a guide.

 This isolation has kept its culture essentially frozen in history.
 Aside from some modern day comforts, the Tibetan Buddhist culture of Mustang remains the same as it was centuries ago, making it like a trek back in time.

-The Mustang Valley is a historical place in itself, but for those who can reach this place you’ll also have the opportunity to visit some of the 10,000 ancient caves that were carved into the valley’s sheer cliff faces thousands of years ago.
+The Mustang Valley is a historical place in itself, but for those who can reach the region you’ll also have the opportunity to visit some of the 10,000 ancient caves that were carved into the valley’s sheer cliff faces thousands of years ago.

 No one is quite sure how old these caves are, but mummified human remains have been found inside dating back 3000 years, while others contain Buddhist wall paintings from the 12th century.